schibsted/spid-tech-docs/resources/articles/autologin-experience.md

 One of the easiest ways to do this is to use the JavaScript SDK to detect whether a visitor is signed-in to SchAcc.

-This is a complete overview of this process between your service (orange), the SchAcc JS SDK (white) and the Schibsted Account (blue):
+This is a complete overview of this process between your service (orange), the SchAcc JS SDK (white) and Schibsted Account (blue):
 ![Single Sign On complete overview using JS SDK, cookies and redirects](/images/sso-usecases.png)